ClementREMY2/si5-dsl-VideoML-ordinateur/README.md

 # VideoML

 #### Team Ordinateur
-Membres :
+Members :
   - Arnaud AVOCAT GROS
   - Alexis MALOSSE
   - Clément REMY
   - Samuel BOIS

-### Features à la carte choisies :
+### Features "à la carte" implemented :
   - Support for Audio
   - Support for stacking and transitions between clips

 ### Add-on :
-Application de bureau Electron intégrant l'éditeur de code avec validateur, affichage de d'une timeline visuelle et génération de vidéo.
+Desktop application, made with Electron, featuring code editor with validator, visual timeline display and video generation.

+### Prerequisites

+If you want to use the project, you'll need at least :
+- Python 3 executable on your machine
+- Node, version 18 or higher

 ## What's in the folder